 How to get an appointment: The OC has its own website to sign up.

 How to get an appointment: Riverside County is using the state’s appointment site.
 The county also lists all the community providers offering vaccines.
-They’re also prioritizing residents over 75 with a separate list of appointments for them.

 SAN BERNARDINO COUNTY

 Who’s eligible: San Bernardino County is vaccinating everyone eligible under the state guidelines.
 They have not yet said whether they will expand eligibility to include everyone 16 and older by April 15.

 How to get an appointment: San Bernardino County has conveniently listed all of the county-operated sites, hospitals and pharmacies offering the vaccine here.

 Who’s eligible: Ventura County is now following state guidelines for vaccine eligibility.